Emergent Spacetime and Cosmic Inflation: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Jungjai Lee for insightful discussions on the Landau damping.
-This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MOE) (No. 2011-0010597 and No. NRF-2015R1D1A1A01059710) and in part by (MSIP) (No. NRF-2012R1A1A2009117).
+We would like to thank Seokcheon Lee for helpful discussions and Jungjai Lee for insightful discussions on the Landau damping.
+This work was supported by the National Research Foundation of Korea (NRF) with grant number NRF-2018R1D1A1B0705011314.